Enhanced Interactive Header | Animal Liberation

 Tripadvisor's Ethical Stance

 Tripadvisor presents itself as a global leader in ethical tourism, assuring millions of travellers that it is committed to animal welfare.
-Their official policy makes a clear promise: to not sell tickets to experiences that involve physical contact with captive wild animals or feature animals forced to perform demeaning or unnatural acts.
+Their official policy makes a clear promise: “will not sell tickets to, or generate revenue from, specific experiences where captive wild or endangered animals are forced to perform demeaning tricks or other unnatural behaviours”.
 Like other tourism companies, Tripadvisor understands that building their marketing and promotions around evolved, ethical and progressive consumer expectations and choices is good business.

 02. The Evidence